phaubertin/jinue/README.md

 During the boot process, the user space loader expects an initial RAM disk to have been loaded in memory by the bootloader.
-This would usually be provided by the user in order to use the kernel.
+This would usually be provided by an operating system built on top of the microkernel.
 However, an initial RAM disk containing a test application can be built from this repository.

 Build Requirements